-New and amended IFRS Accounting Standards that are effective for the current year a) Amendments to IAS 1 - Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements - Disclosure of Accounting Policies
+New and amended IFRS Accounting Standards that are effective for the current year a) Amendments to IAS 1 - Presentation of Financial Statements - Classification of liabilities as current or non-current

-In the current year, the Fund has applied a number of amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after January 1, 2023.
+In the current year, the Fund has applied amendments to IFRS Accounting Standards issued by the IASB that are mandatorily effective for an accounting period that begins on or after January 1, 2024.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.